 Where can I start a circular walk from Cley-next-the-Sea?

-Cley-next-the-Sea is a great starting point for circular walks through Cley Marshes, along the Norfolk Coast Path, or inland toward Wiveton and Blakeney.
-The village offers several short and long walking routes with coastal and countryside views.
+Cley is an excellent starting point for circular walks through the marshes, along the Norfolk Coast Path, or inland toward Wiveton and Blakeney.

 Is parking available for walkers visiting Cley-next-the-Sea?

-Yes, there’s a public car park next to the Cley Marshes Visitor Centre, just off the coast road.
-It's ideal for starting walks through the marshes or along the Norfolk Coast Path.
+Yes — there’s a public car park next to the Cley Marshes Visitor Centre, ideal for accessing both reserve trails and the coast path.

 Is the Norfolk Coast Path accessible from Cley-next-the-Sea?